awesomeWM/awesome/docs/90-FAQ.md

     awful.key({ modkey, "Shift" }, "l", function () awful.client.incwfact(-0.05) end),
     awful.key({ modkey, "Shift" }, "h", function () awful.client.incwfact( 0.05) end),

-### How to change awesome configuration while it's running?
+### How to change Awesome configuration while it's running?

-You can modify `rc.lua`, but you have to restart awesome for changes to take effect.
-The default keybinding for restarting awesome is "Mod4 + Control + r".
+You can modify `rc.lua`, but you have to restart Awesome for changes to take effect.
+The default keybinding for restarting Awesome is "Mod4 + Control + r".

 ### How to find window's class and other identifiers?